IRS Forms

 • Part X, figure your distributable amount based on the minimum payout rules.

-• Part XI, list qualifying distributions by category, including grant payments and amounts set aside if you are using the set‑aside rules.
+• Part XI, list qualifying distributions by category, including grant payments and amounts set aside if you are using the set‑aside rules (a set‑aside counts as a qualifying distribution only if it meets the suitability test, which requires prior IRS approval, or the cash distribution test).

 Add a comments sheet that explains any set‑asides, program‑related investments, or unusual grant timing.
 Reviewers and board members will thank you for the clarity.